kielboy8/AWS-Frab-Project/README.md

 ## Introduction

-The Frab API is a side-project created primarily using AWS SAM.
-It deploys similar APIs that are used in Ride-Hailing Apps.
+The Frab API is a side-project (as part of a revalida with groupmates) created primarily using AWS SAM.
+It deploys similar APIs that are used in Ride-Hailing
+Apps.
 These APIs can be like accept_ride_request, book_ride, and more.
 The functionality of these APIs are defined below.

 We've also added a Lambda Authorizer so you can only execute these APIs if you have the header token required to be